finopsfoundation/framework/_resources/project--forecasting-playbook.md

 * Michelle Cleland
 * Brad Payne

-Lastly, a big thank you to the F2 support team for helping us bring our work to life: Ashley Hromatko (F2 Staff Sponsor), Samantha White (Program Management), Tom Sharpe (Design), and Andrew Nhem (Content).
+Lastly, a big thank you to the FinOps Foundation support team for helping us bring our work to life: Ashley Hromatko (Staff Sponsor), Samantha White (Program Management), Tom Sharpe (Design), and Andrew Nhem (Content).